trozware/ZonePet/ReadMe.txt

 Will not change more than once every 5 minutes, unless you lose your pet.
 If you do not have any pets from a zone or only a few, you will get a random pet instead.

-v 1.5.0:
+v 1.5.1: Removed icon from tooltip to try to avoid display problem. v 1.5.0:
   If your pet has a command that can be used to interact with it, this will be shown in the tooltip.
-  Type '/zp about' to see information about your current pet in the chat.
-  Hopefully fixed bug with extra icon appearing in tooltip and staying there. v 1.4.8: Updated for Patch 8.2. v 1.4.7:
+  Type '/zp about' to see information about your current pet in the chat. v 1.4.8: Updated for Patch 8.2. v 1.4.7:
   Type '/zp dupe' in chat to list your duplicate pets.